Hugh Grosvenor, 2nd Duke of Westminster: Early life

-Hugh was the son of Victor Grosvenor, Earl Grosvenor (1853–1884), the predeceased son of the 1st Duke of Westminster, and Lady Sibell Lumley (1855–1929), daughter of the 9th Earl of Scarborough.
+Hugh was the son of Victor Grosvenor, Earl Grosvenor (1853–1884), the predeceased son of Hugh Grosvenor, 1st Duke of Westminster, and Lady Sibell Lumley (1855–1929), daughter of Richard Lumley, 9th Earl of Scarbrough.
 His mother later remarried the politician George Wyndham.

 After completing his education at Eton, he briefly attended a French boarding school run by Count de Mauny at the age of nineteen.
 There were rumors suggesting that the count had made inappropriate advances toward some of his pupils.

 Grosvenor was known within family circles as "Bendor", which was also the name of the racehorse Bend Or, owned by his grandfather.
 Bend Or won The Derby in 1880, the year following Grosvenor's birth.
 The name is a reference to the ancient lost armorials of the family: Azure, a bend or, which were awarded to the Scrope family in the famous case of 1389 heard before the Court of Chivalry, known as Scrope v Grosvenor.
 His wife Loelia wrote in her memoirs:

 Of course everybody, even his parents and sisters, would normally have addressed the baby as "Belgrave" so they may have thought that any nickname was preferable.
 At all events it stuck, and my husband's friends never called him anything but "Bendor" or "Benny".

 Estate

 His ancestral country estate was in Cheshire with a 54-bedroom Eaton Hall, consisting of 11000 acre of parkland, gardens, and stables.
 The main residence contained paintings by Goya, Rubens, Raphael, Rembrandt, Hals, and Velázquez, among others.
 The Duke owned lodges in Scotland and France (the Château Woolsack) dedicated to the sport of hunting.
-According to his Times obituary (21 July 1953), "he was busy up to the day of his death in great schemes of afforestation in Cheshire, in the Lake District, and in Scotland."
+According to his The Times obituary (21 July 1953), "he was busy up to the day of his death in great schemes of afforestation in Cheshire, in the Lake District, and in Scotland."

 He owned two yachts, the Cutty Sark and the Flying Cloud.
 He owned 17 Rolls-Royce motor cars and a private train designed to facilitate travel from Eaton Hall directly into London, where his palatial townhouse, named Grosvenor House, was located.

 Grosvenor House was closed as a private residence by December 1916, and was later leased to the United States for use as the American Embassy.
-By 1917 Bendor was occupying another Grosvenor Property, Bourdon House on Davies Street in Mayfair, which remained as his London home for the rest of his life.
+By 1917, Bendor was occupying another Grosvenor property, Bourdon House on Davies Street in Mayfair, which remained as his London home for the rest of his life.